AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 ### Returns:

-* labelMatrix: A matrix containing final layer outputs.
+* predictedLabelMatrix: A matrix containing final layer outputs.

+* forwardPropagateTable: A table containing matrices where its original values are transformed by selected activation functions.

+* zTable: A table containing matrices that was produced by each neuron.

 ### backPropagate()